cansinacarer/mermaid-test/readme.md

   participant fis as 2.
 File Intake Service participant f2vqp as 3.
-File to Validation Queue Publisher participant rabbit as RabbitMQ participant evw as 4.
-Email Validation Worker participant vo as 5.
-Validation Orchestrator participant rfg as 6.
+File to Validation Queue Publisher participant rabbit as RabbitMQ participant vo as 5.
+Validation Orchestrator participant evw as 4.
+Email Validation Worker participant rfg as 6.
 Results File Generator

-  flask ->> s3: Uploads a batch validation job at validation/uploaded/ flask ->> db: Records the job as pending_start s3 ->> fis: Validate and clean up the file, calculate cost fis ->> db: Deduct the credits from user, update status to file_accepted fis ->> s3: Upload the cleaned file
+  flask ->> s3: Uploads a batch validation job to validation/uploaded/ flask ->> db: Records the job as pending_start s3 ->> fis: Validate and clean up the file, calculate cost fis ->> db: Deduct  credits from user, update status to file_accepted fis ->> s3: Upload cleaned file to validation/in-progress/ s3 ->> f2vqp: Parse the cleaned file f2vqp ->> rabbit: Create a queue per file, publish each row as a message f2vqp ->> db: Update status to file_queued rabbit ->> vo: Consume N message per queue with Round-Robin vo ->> evw: API call to send each message, retrieve result vo ->> db: Update progress db ->> flask: Update progress in the UI vo ->> rabbit: Enqueue the results in each files' queue rabbit ->> rfg: Drain results queue of the file when expected message count is reached, build result file rfg ->> s3: Upload the result file to /validation/completed rfg ->> db: Set status to file_validation_in_progress or file_completed, save the name of the results file db ->> flask: Generate download link for results file

 ```